FuelLabs/fuel-specs/src/abi/json-abi-format.md

     - `"name"`: the name of the input.
     - `"concreteTypeId"`: the _type concrete declaration_ hash based ID of the type of the input.
   - `"output"`: the _type concrete declaration_ hash based ID of the type being returned by the function.
+  - `"attributes"`: an optional array of _attributes_.
+Each _attribute_ is explained in the [dedicated section](#attributes-semantics) and is represented as a JSON object that contains the following properties:
+    - `"name"`: the name of the attribute.
+    - `"arguments"`: an array of attribute arguments.
 - `"loggedTypes"`: an array describing all instances of [`log`](../fuel-vm/instruction-set.md#log-log-event) or [`logd`](../fuel-vm/instruction-set.md#logd-log-data-event) in the contract's bytecode.
 Each instance is a JSON object that contains the following properties:
   - `"logId"`: a string containing the 64bit hash based decimal ID calculated from the first 8 bytes of the `sha256` of a string that represents the type logged as defined in [Hash Based Ids](./hash-based-ids.md).
 The [`log`](../fuel-vm/instruction-set.md#log-log-event) and [`logd`](../fuel-vm/instruction-set.md#logd-log-data-event) instructions must set their `$rB` register to that ID.
-  - `"loggedType"`: the _type concrete declaration_ hash based ID of the value being logged.
+  - `"concreteTypeId"`: the _type concrete declaration_ hash based ID of the value being logged.
 - `"messagesTypes"`: an array describing all instances of [`smo`](../fuel-vm/instruction-set.md#smo-send-message-to-output) in the contract's bytecode.
 Each instance is a JSON object that contains the following properties:
   - `"message_id"`: a unique string ID.
-  - `"messageDataType"`: the _type concrete declaration_ hash based ID of the message data being sent.
+  - `"concreteTypeId"`: the _type concrete declaration_ hash based ID of the message data being sent.
 - `"configurables"`: an array describing all `configurable` variables used in the contract.
 Each `configurable` variable is represented as a JSON object that contains the following properties:
   - `"name"`: the name of the `configurable` variable.
-  - `"configurableType"`: the _type concrete declaration_ hash based ID of the type of the `configurable` variable.
+  - `"concreteTypeId"`: the _type concrete declaration_ hash based ID of the type of the `configurable` variable.
   - `"offset"`: the specific offset within the contract's bytecode, in bytes, to the data section entry for the `configurable` variable.

 > **Note**: This JSON should be both human-readable and parsable by the tooling around the FuelVM and the Sway programming language.
 There is a detailed specification for the binary encoding backing this readable descriptor.
 The [Function Selector Encoding](./fn-selector-encoding.md) section specifies the encoding for the function being selected to be executed and each of the argument types.